MicrosoftDocs/security/security-docs/engineering/Bug-Bar-aiml.md

 </tr>
 <tr class="odd">
 <td align="left">Model Inversion</td>
 <td align="left"><p>The private features used in machine learning models can be recovered.
-This includes reconstructing private training data that the attacker does not have access to.
+This includes reconstructing private training data that the attacker doesn't have access to.
 This is accomplished by finding the input which maximizes the confidence level returned, subject to the classification matching the target.</p>
 <p>Example: Reconstruction of facial recognition data from guessed or known names and API access to query the model.</p></td>
 </tr>
 <tr class="even">